Coastal Management

 Coastal Flood Mitigation

-The design of Coastal Flood Mitigation works is scheduled to commence in July 2024.
+The design of Coastal Flood Mitigation works commenced in July 2024.
 Design and construction of coastal flood mitigation works will be based on recommendations of the coastal investigations (flood modelling).
-These works may include raising drain embankments, stormwater non-return valves and coastal levees (Stage 2 works) to mitigate risk of coastal flooding in low lying areas.
+These works include raising drain embankments, stormwater non-return valves and coastal levees (Stage 2 works) to mitigate risk of coastal flooding in low lying areas.

 Stage 1 Dune Resilience Works

-The proposed Stage 1 Coastal Dune Resilience Works will commence in May/June 2024 in West Abbey and Broadwater.
+The proposed Stage 1 Coastal Dune Resilience works were undertaken in May/June 2024 in West Abbey and Broadwater.
 East Abbey Groyne Repair works are scheduled for later in 2024.

 West Abbey Coastal Dune Resilience

-The work scope is to rebuild eroded coastal dunes west of the boat ramp that collapsed during storms in May 2020, that will provide a natural buffer to coastal inundation.
-The Dune Resilience Works will be undertaken over a narrow 0.4ha area west of the Abbey Boat ramp.
+The work scope was to rebuild eroded coastal dunes west of the boat ramp that collapsed during storms in May 2020, that will provide a natural buffer to coastal inundation.
+The Dune Resilience Works were undertaken over a narrow 0.4ha area west of the Abbey Boat ramp.

 • Communication with residents regarding planned works